Dsmith3813/My-Python-Learning/README.md

 I don't know how to use GitHub for learning, but here I am and I'll be reading the doc's.

+- `Barista`
-- `Barista Bot`
+- `BaristaGUI`

 My first program, or should I call it a script, was not Hello World, but a robotic barista.
 The YouTube channel for #NetworkChuck has a tutorial that I followed, coffee shop I think.
 And then changed the requirments a bit.
 See `Barista.py` for the code.
 I will add more as time permits.
-I do have a GUI versions that I'm putting the finishing touches to.
-The GUI version looks clucky to my eyes, but it was my first attempt to code GUI on a non mainframe environment.
+The GUI version is coded for macos.

 - `World Simulation`